egorcl/data-mgmt/adbcertificationlabs/ConnectingtoAutonomousDatabase.md

-# Connecting to Autonomous Database
+# Lab 1:  Connecting to Autonomous Database

 ## Objectives

-* Learn how to download client credentials for your ATP instance
+- Learn how to download client credentials for your ATP instance
 - Explore credentials wallet file information
 - Connect to your ATP instance with SQL Developer
 - Connect to your ATP instance with Oracle ML Notebooks

-## Downloading the Client Credentials (wallet)
+## Module 1:  Downloading the Client Credentials (wallet)

 1. The connection wallet provides the only authentication information that can be used to connect to your ATP database.
 This wallet must be